(Christopher Columbus statue outside the Minnesota State Capitol, toppled by American Indian Movement members on 10 June 2020. Photo: Tony Webster.)

-Simeon J. Newman is an untenured, white, disabled, heterosexual male.
+Simeon J. Newman is a white, heterosexual male.
 He was Student Council Representative to CHS during the three years ending in August.
 His dissertation research is on clientelism in 20th century Latin America.
-In his political work, he helped organize the first workplace strike to defund the police and direct resources to funding good things instead.

 Nor did Skocpol have much choice but to employ her approach, embattled as she was by naysaying positivists who all but forced her to champion a method and apply it to her topic, presumably without thinking the implications through.